nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 Once the Primary Pod is deployed, you need to configure it (complete initial configuration, create the certificates, register in the Central Server) following the [User Guide](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/master/doc/security_server_sidecar_user_guide.md#43-configuration).

-Once the configuration is completed, verify the installation by running a Healthcheck to the Pod running the Security Server Sidecar container from the internal network and check that the result is OK:
+Once the configuration is completed, verify the installation by running a healthcheck to the Pod running the Security Server Sidecar container from the internal network and check that the result is OK:

 ```bash
 curl -i <private pod ip>:5588